Collins Aerospace cyberattack

-The Collins Aerospace cyberattack is an attack on vMUSE check-in and boarding software created by Collins Aerospace.
+The Collins Aerospace cyberattack is an attack on MUSE check-in and boarding software created by Collins Aerospace.
 The attack affects several European airports.

-Airports are connected via a platform called vMUSE, which in turn uses a dedicated VPN called ARINC AviNet.
+Airports are connected via a platform called MUSE, which in turn uses a dedicated VPN called ARINC AviNet.
 ARINC was previously an independent company, but it operated as part of Collins from 2018 until the date of the incident.
 According to UpGuard, a cybersecurity company, the outage across airports indicates that AviNet was compromised.

 Attack

 19 September 2025

 Brussels Airport reported that their passengers were being checked-in and boarded manually.
 Berlin Brandenburg Airport reported increased waiting times due to the attack.

 RTX Corporation, the parent of Collins Aerospace, said they were "aware of a cyber-related disruption" to their computers in "select airports" and they were trying to resolve the issue.

 20 September 2025

 Heathrow Airport reported delays.
 British Airways was able to operate with a backup system, but other airlines were affected by the attack on the Muse system.
 The National Cyber Security Centre announced they were working with Collins Aerospace on the problem.